gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Reference: This field contains a pointer to the public specification providing the public key encoding, if one exists.

 This registry will be initially populated by the value in {{fig-pub-key-enc-values}}.
+The value 0 is to be marked as "Reserved".

 ## Expert Review Instructions {#review}